MukitCSTE/UVicSENG360Labs/lab08/index.md

 }
 ```

 Don't you love that C allows you to define arrays of size zero?
-(Hint: Fix the code so that it the array isn't size zero)
+Fix the code so that it the stackTop array isn't size zero.
+Compile it and run it normally (w/o the stack protector).

 **Question 4:** Why does it execute the function `do_not_execute`?